 In November 2002, he was elected to his first of four four-year terms as Sheriff of Milwaukee County.

 David Clarke graduated summa cum laude from Concordia University Wisconsin with a degree in Criminal Justice Management and is a graduate of the FBI National Academy in Quantico, Virginia.
+He earned an M.A. in Security Studies from the US Naval Postgraduate School, Center for Homeland Defense and Security, in Monterey, California.
 He has been the recipient of numerous national awards for “staying true to his oath, true to his badge, and true to the people he has promised to serve and protect” and representing the principles and courage that exemplifies law enforcement.

 Sheriff Clarke is a frequent guest commentator for national news services and organizations regarding law enforcement, Second Amendment, and homeland security issues.